ibm-cloud-docs/discovery/getting-started.md

     The status must be `active` before you can create a collection.

+If you have recently deleted a Lite instance and then receive a `400 - Only one free environment is allowed per resource group` error message when creating a new environment in a new Lite instance, you need to finish deleting the original Lite instance.
+See [ibmcloud resource reclamations](/docs/cli?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_reclamations) and follow the `reclamation-delete` instructions.
+{: important}

 ## Step 2: Create a collection
 {: #create-a-collection-api}

 Now that the environment is ready, you can create a collection.
-Think of a collection as a box where you will store your documents in your environment.
+Think of a collection as a box where you store your documents in your environment.

 1. You need the ID of your default configuration first.
 To find your default `configuration_id`, use the `GET /v1/environments/{environment_id}/configurations` method.
 Replace `{apikey}`, `{url}`, and `{environment_id}` with your information:
     ```sh